Emergency Management and Business Continuity

 - significant risk to the University’s reputation

-The Planning and Governance Office oversee responses to major incidents and the Director of the Office, Dr Kevin Mundy is the Senior Responsible Officer for emergency management within the University.
+The Governance and Compliance Office oversee responses to major incidents and the University Secretary and Director of Corporate Services, Dr Kevin Mundy is the Senior Responsible Officer for emergency management within the University.
 Oversight of emergency management and major incidents is the responsibility of Gwenan Hine, Head of Governance and Compliance, assisted by Lynne Hughes, Governance and Immigration Officer.
 Emergency management training and development is delivered by Steve Barnard, Senior Student Affairs Officer.

 The policy framework clearly sets out the management and communication processes required to respond to major incidents, commensurate with the nature and scale of any emergency, and the University has a number of designated individuals trained in emergency management and briefed in readiness should a major incident be declared.